ryukra/stable-diffusion-webui/README.md

 After a while, you will get a message like this:

 ```
-Running on local URL:  http://127.0.0.1:5000/
+Running on local URL:  http://127.0.0.1:7860/
 ```

-Put URL in Krita Plugin Config - that is all.
+Put URL in Krita or Photoshop Plugin Config - that is all.
+WebUI also runs on same URL in browser.

 ```

-If there is an issue.
-You can test API with http://127.0.0.1:5000/api/test
+If there is an issue - test URl in browser.
+You can  also see  API version at http://127.0.0.1:5000/api/version
-One image should be generated and in browser there will be many characters shown.
-That means it is correct.

 ### What options to use for low VRAM videocardsd?